Login

 • Beta.

-Brasses with more than 45 percent zinc are classified as beta brasses.
-These are the least popular types of brass.
-They are too hard to be cold worked so only hot working is applicable.
-Due to their high zinc content, beta brasses are susceptible to dezincification, a type of corrosion that leaches zinc from the brass, leaving a porous block of copper material.
+Beta brasses, containing more than 45 percent zinc, are the least utilized type of brass.
+Their high zinc content makes them difficult to work with using cold processes; therefore, hot working is the only option applicable.
+Additionally, beta brasses are more susceptible to dezincification—a corrosion process that leaches zinc from the brass, ultimately leaving a porous block of copper material.

 Popular Types of Brass